Triumph over adversity

 This young actress inhabits the role of Precious.
 She grew up in Harlem, where the film is set, and has said she’s felt discrimination because of her size and the darkness of her skin.
 Quoting Daniels again: “It’s completely an act: her and I carving out a character.
 She’s so intelligent, far more intelligent that I am.
 She has taught me so much about life and what it’s like to be in this girl’s shoes.”

-Friday 7 May, 10:30pm on NITV / No catch-up at SBS On Demand
+Saturday 7 May, 10:35pm on NITV / NOTE: No catch-up at SBS On Demand

 Director: Lee Daniels